 - Qutb’s prudish and sexually-conservative take on the song–that it’s too licentious—is now being compared to what is seen by some as a prudish and sexually-conservative take on the song—that it depicts rape and not romance—by the left.

-- This sexual conservatism among the left is being mocked be the right—the traditional the defenders of sexual conservatism.
+- This sexual conservatism among the left is being mocked be the right—traditionally the defenders of sexual conservatism.
 Indeed, Charlotte Allen, whose article cites Qutb, praises how the song “tell[s] a tale of sex at its most pleasantly consensual.”
 Charlotte Allen is a columnist for First Things, a prominent neoconservative Christian journal.
 So we have writers for religious journals mocking the sexual prudery of the left.

 What’s going on with the shifts in sexual morality and ethics in America?